Jess Pryles

-Jess Pryles is an Australian chef, television show host of Aussie Barbecue Heroes, meat expert and a live fire cook.
+Jess Pryles is a US-based Australian chef, television show host of Aussie Barbecue Heroes, meat expert and a live fire cook.
 She co-founded the Australasian Barbecue Alliance.
 She is also the author of the book Hardcore Carnivore.
-She now lives in Austin, Texas.
+She was born in Melbourne, Australia and now lives in Austin, Texas.

 Career

 Early career

 Pryles earned a degree in Communications before starting a blog called Burger Mary.
 The blog led to a website which focused on her own recipes.
-Pryles then toured Texas visiting butchers and ranchers, before co-founding the Australasian Barbecue Alliance.She moved to Texas in 2015.
-She works as a spokesperson for Gerber Knives and Kingsford Charcoal and she promotes her own cookbook and her products: a line of Hardcore Carnivore meat rubs.
-In 2018 she was named a spokesperson for Lone Star Beer.
+Pryles then toured Texas visiting butchers and ranchers, before co-founding the Australasian Barbecue Alliance.
+She moved to Texas in 2015.

+American career

+Pryles is the founder of a hugely successful line of seasonings and grilling accessories, Hardcore Carnivore, and has a cookbook of the same name.
+She has served as a spokesperson for Gerber Knives, Lone Star Beer and Kingsford Charcoal and she is the opening presenter at the famed A&M Camp Brisket.
 In addition to slow cooked barbecue, and smoked meats, Pryles is considered an expert in live fire cooking.
 She also teaches workshops in how to cook meat with live fire.

+In 2022, she completed a graduate course in Meat Science from Iowa State University.

 Television

-Pryles is one of the hosts of the television show Aussie Barbecue Heroes which is an Australian reality competition television series on the Seven Network.
+Pryles was one of the hosts and judges of the television show Aussie Barbecue Heroes which is an Australian reality competition television series on the Seven Network.
 The series features nine teams competing in a series of barbecue cooking challenges for A$100,000 worth of prizes.
 Other hosts on the show include chef Ben O'Donoghue, and former My Kitchen Rules contestant Robert Murphy.

-She has also been featured on "Beat Bobby Flay" as a judge, and "The Today Show" and "SEC Nation" as a special guest.
+She has also been featured on "Beat Bobby Flay" as a judge, and "The Today Show", "SEC Nation" and SBS's "The Cookup" as a special guest.